-Jonathan’s research interests include the history of music theory, and the analysis of harmonic and contrapuntal elements in Late Romantic and Early Twentieth-Century Viennese music.
-Jonathan presented several papers on turn of the century Viennese harmony and compositional theory for the Texas Society of Music Theory.
-More recently, he has focused research on popular music of the sixties and tracing the origins of their harmonic-contrapuntal structures in earlier popular and classical music.
+Dr. Brooks’ research interests include the history of music theory, and the analysis of harmonic and contrapuntal elements in late romantic and early 20th-century Viennese music.
+Dr. Brooks presented several papers on turn-of-the-century Viennese harmony and compositional theory for the Texas Society of Music Theory.
+More recently, he has focused his research on popular music of the '60s and to tracing the origins of their harmonic-contrapuntal structures in earlier popular and classical music.

-In addition to his work in music theory, Jonathan is an active composer who focuses on piano, song and choral writing.
-In addition, he has taught private lessons since arriving at Anderson University with several students going on to complete master’s and doctorate degrees.
-Over the last year, Jonathan has worked with the Just Press Play Academy in Anderson teaching music theory and piano skills to children between the ages of 8 and 11.
+In addition to his work in music theory, Dr. Brooks is an active composer who focuses on piano, song, and choral writing.
+In addition, arriving at Anderson University, he has taught private lessons with several students going on to complete master’s and doctorate degrees.
+Dr. Brooks has also worked with the Just Press Play Academy in Anderson, teaching music theory and piano skills to children between the ages of 8 and 11.

-Courses taught at Anderson University: Theory, Aural Comprehension, Choral Arranging, Counterpoint, Private Composition Lessons
+Courses taught at Anderson University: Theory, Aural Comprehension, Choral Arranging, Counterpoint, and Private Composition Lessons

 Associate Professor of Music